 The result from this formula will look like an empty cell when the lookup Code is not found.

 You can also trap #N/A errors returned by VLOOKUP with the IFERROR function like this:

 IFERROR works just like the IFNA function — it catches an #N/A error returned by VLOOKUP and returns an alternative result.
 The difference is that IFERROR will catch other errors as well.

 Note: The #N/A error is Excel's way of telling you a value was not found.
 With the more general IFERROR function, there is a risk that you might catch another unrelated errors and return a confusing result.
 For example, if you have a typo in your formula, Excel might return the #NAME! error.
 Or, if rows/column are deleted in a worksheet, a formula might return a #REF! error.
 While IFNA will let these errors come through, alerting a user to a different problem, IFERROR will catch these errors too and the alternative result may obscure problems.
 For these reasons, I prefer to use IFNA when the purpose is to trap #N/A errors only.

 Older versions of Excel

-In earlier versions of Excel that lack the IFERROR function, you'll need to repeat the VLOOKUP inside an IF function that catches an error with ISNA or ISERROR.
+In earlier versions of Excel that lack the IFNA function, you will need to repeat the VLOOKUP inside an IF function that catches an error with the ISNA function.
 For example: